 As a key facility on campus, the building needs to be kept current and relevant.
 The SUB renovation project is intended to address current weak spots in how the building has developed over time, and is a significant update.
 The project is designed to achieve two important long-term goals: ensuring that the building continues to be kept up-to-date and well-maintained, and encouraging student involvement in campus groups, events, and volunteer opportunities.

 More specifically, the project will

 - Significantly expand social and study space;

 - Provide improved facilities to support our more than 400 student groups, including additional bookable spaces;

 - Create an involvement centre that connects students with volunteer and student group opportunities, and works with the University to promote the many academically-oriented involvement options available to students;

 - Rearrange SU-operated student services to enhance accessibility; and

 - Create a student governance centre, incorporating student elections, student legislative offices, and Discover Governance, a student-directed governance advisory service.

 The project was approved in a student referendum held in March 2012.
-Before work can begin, the project must go through a number of steps.
-The schedule (and status) of these events is shown below:
+The project had to go through a number of steps before construction could begin.
+The status of the project is shown below: